We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Herbs and spices: All herbs and spices.

-- Plant-based oils: Including canola, coconut, olive and flax oils.
+- Plant-based oils: Including canola, olive and flax oils.

-Summary: Foods you should eat with gout include all fruits and vegetables, whole grains, low-fat dairy products, eggs and most beverages.
-Limit your consumption of non-organ meats and fish like salmon to servings of 4–6 ounces (115–170 grams) a few times weekly.
+Foods you should eat with gout include all fruits and vegetables, whole grains, low-fat dairy products, eggs and unsweetened beverages.
+Your doctor may suggest that you limit your consumption of lean protein to 2 or fewer servings per day.
+Following the DASH diet or Mediterranean diet can help you shift to a healthier eating pattern.

 Eating a gout-friendly diet will help you relieve the pain and swelling, while preventing future attacks.